Pre-Money Valuation of a Startup

 Scorecard Valuation method

-Also known as the Bill Payne method is the scorecard valuation method.
 This is one of the most preferred valuation methods by investors.
-In this method, the startup is compared to a similar funded startup by modifying the valuation average based on various factors such as market, stage, or region.
+In this method, the startup is compared to a similarly funded startup by modifying the valuation average based on various factors such as market, stage, or region.

 Firstly, the average pre-money valuation is determined for the pre-revenue startup.
 It is best to consider and examine various startups across the region.
 This provides a good baseline for the valuation.
 After gathering the data, the next step is to compare the startup with other startups based on factors such as: